 Step 2: If efforts to help resolve the position are not to your satisfaction and you wish to take the matter further, then please complete the form below and email to [email protected]

-A member of the Senior Leadership Team, usually the Deputy Head or one of the Assistant Heads will be assigned to investigate.
-If the issue remains unresolved, the Headteacher will follow up and get back to you.
+A member of the Senior Leadership Team, usually the Deputy Headteacher or one of the Assistant Headteachers will be assigned to investigate.
+If the issue remains unresolved, the Head of School will follow up and get back to you.

 Step 3: If further action is required, you may contact the Governors through their clerk, Mrs Hilary Dipper by email at [email protected]

 If you have any concerns or matters that you wish to raise in relation to SEND provision at Poltair School please contact our SENCO team [email protected]

 The reporting of test results can be difficult at times, with the options of Positive and Negative so close together, especially on a phone!
 These things do happen and it is not an issue, but you must ensure that if there has been a mistake made with you reporting a positive instead of negative, you email